 With this in mind, I met the tree who narrated me its last wishes.
 We, together, made a will and recorded its last wishes:

 - I want my visible assets to be given to the poor employees of the contractor of municipal authority.
-They’re are poor and each and every part of me might bring in prosperous for their family.
+They’re filthy poor and each and every part of me might bring in prosperous for their family.
 I want all my visible assets to be of use to someone or the other.

 - I want people to address me as a martyr.
 I have lived all my life for service and I want to die in service.
 I am a green-warrior.

-- It will be great if some of my torso can be used to build little homes for the birds that I hosted.
+- It will be great if some of my body can be used to build little homes for the birds that I hosted.
 They’re my family and I don’t want them to be homeless again.

 - I understand, that I had to leave.
-Everyone has to leave one day but I am proud to be sacrificed in service of my country, in service to my people, in service of development.
+Everyone has to leave one day but I am proud to be sacrificed in the service of my country, in service to my people, in the service of development.

-- I want my invisible assets i.e. goodwill, kindness, gratitude and love to set an example for coming generations.
+- I want my invisible assets i.e. goodwill, kindness, gratitude, and love to set an example for coming generations.
 I won’t be there, and maybe many more like me won’t be there but life goes on.
 Goodwill, kindness, gratitude, compassion, love and all of that has to continue.
 Let’s fill the world with colors of love.
 Nothing is permanent—cultivate more of me and I shall never die.

 - I am being sacrificed for progress and I wish my people, whom I served all my life, to progress not only materialistically but also morally, holistically and spiritually.
 I don’t have any regret from the people who have given me an opportunity to be a martyr.
 I share my gratitude and forgive them.